fusebit/integrations/catalog/feed_integration/linear/README.md

 Integrating with Linear is easy with Fusebit!
-This example lets you list Contacts in your customer's Linear instance.
+This example lets you create, list, or update issues in your customer's Linear instance.

 [Learn more](https://developer.fusebit.io/docs/linear)!